 While it’d be impossible to avoid entirely, you’ll also want to limit your time in the sun.
 When you’re outside, use sunscreen to help block the UV rays of the sun.
 This can decrease skin aging by 24 percent.
 UV rays can cause up to 80 percent of your wrinkles, so also avoid tanning beds and overexposure to the sun.

 Additionally, if you’re worried about aging, it’s important to not stress yourself out over it.
 Seriously, don’t stress.
 It can make the issue worse.
 In fact, stress has been found to speed up the cellular aging process and age our chromosomes by as much as 10 years.
 It can also cause inflammation, which further speeds the aging process.

 If you’re feeling some age-related stress, take a deep breath, try some meditation, or go for a walk.
 It may just keep you younger.
-It can also add years onto your life, with people with positive perceptions on aging found to live an average of 7.5 years longer!
+It can also add years onto your life!
+People with positive perceptions on aging have been found to live an average of 7.5 years longer!

 ● ● ●

 As you age, your style will change along with you.
 Whether this is due to your shifting sensibilities or evolving styles, the most important thing to is to own how you look.
 Confidence can carry most looks, though not all.
 So, while you can’t completely avoid aging, you can make sure that you’re looking great, no matter what age you are!